BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Using the senderId

-Your service uses the *senderId* to call [Create Recipient](/reference/createrecipient) for each end user permitted to receive remittances, storing the returned *recipientIds* in the service's *Users* table (as shown in the diagram) or in a related table:
+Your service uses the *senderId* to call [Create Recipient](/reference/createrecipient) for each end user permitted to receive remittances, storing the returned *recipientIds* in the service's *Users* table (as shown in the diagram above) or in a related table:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-pseudocode-alpha-2.png" height=118 loading="lazy"></div>